 He has an athletic build stocky, but not as deep-chested as a staff and the head shape is also slightly different, the Staffy’s being more triangular.

 Both these breeds need regular walks and consistent training.
 The Am Staff is a much better guard dog than the Staffy and will protect his family fiercely.

-Originating from and looking much alike, the now extinct Old English Bulldog, the American Bulldog is a large dog.
+Originating from and looking much like, the now-extinct Old English Bulldog, the American Bulldog is a large dog.
 They stand around 20-28 inches at the shoulder and can weigh anything from 60-120 lbs.

 They are all-purpose working dogs and unlike some of the other Bully, types can live either indoors or outside.

 They are extremely protective and make excellent guard dogs unlike the Staffie.
 They require extensive training and a lot of exercises to prevent boredom.
 Like the Staffy, their coats are easy to maintain and come in a variety of colours but like the English Bulldog they also drool and slobber.

 Prices vary massively for this breed depending on pedigree you can pay up to £2,000 for Johnson lines and you can also pick up ones that have become too much for their owners and crosses for as little as £300-£400.